gigouni/selenium-grids/docker/edge/README.md

 To understand why using _Bypass_ execution policy, follow [this technical note](https://4sysops.com/archives/powershell-bypass-executionpolicy-to-run-downloaded-scripts/).

 ### 1.3.3.
 Turning on

+To be sure having all your previous configuration correctly set, you can reboot your VM and check everything.
+If you didn't do it yet, __I strongly recommand you to snapshot your current version of the VM__ to bessure having a backup in case of issues.

 ## 1.4.
 Selenium hub
 ### 1.4.1.
 Java dependencies

+To run the Selenium hub, we will first need to fill the Java dependencies because we're using a JAR file.
+JAR files are Java archive, containing a set of functions and to access to them, we need to set our system to follow the good configuration.
+Don't worry, the scripts will do it for it.
+For this step, you just need to run the first script, _run_step_01_java.ps1_.

+These scripts are Powershell ones to have a better bunch of scripting functions.
+Being sure that these scripts are for Windows environment make them perfectly suitable.

 ### 1.4.2.
 Run the hub
 ## 1.5.
 Selenium Edge node
 ## 1.6.
 Tests